 Treating and Preventing a UTI with Diet and Nutrition

-The primary course of treatment for a UTI is antibiotics.
+The primary course of treatment for a UTI is antibiotics for dogs and cats, like Clavamox.
 Always be sure your pet completes the entire course, even if the infection seems to have cleared up.

 But there are also ways you can shorten the duration of the illness and help prevent it from returning in addition to medications.

 - Switch your pet to a canned food, which has a much higher water content than dry food, and can help promote and increase your pet’s water intake.
 Increasing water intake will help dilute your pet’s urine and keep the bladder system flushed out and healthy.

 - Always give your pet access to clean, fresh water.
 A pet fountain with filtered, aerated water may encourage your pet to drink more frequently.
 You could also encourage water consumption in cats by slipping something like a little tuna water into the water bowl.

 - If the UTI is not caused by stones, cranberry extract, which contains Vitamin C, hippuric acid, and antioxidants, may help balance the bladder’s PH and may decrease the inflammation in the bladder wall.
 However, steer clear of this if your pet has stones, as too much Vitamin C may increase the problem.

 - Bromelain is an enzyme often derived from pineapple that may improve the effectiveness of some antibiotic treatments—check with your vet if this useful for the antibiotics you’re using.

 - Feed your pet a high quality food without fillers or unnecessary additives to keep their immune system strong.